Ritesh02051997/Transient_Compilation/README.md

 To proceed, provide the necessary details for each file and click the "Link" button.
 Once everything is mapped, click "Compile" to view the results.

+The tool also automatically organizes the folder structure based on projects, fuel type, cold/hot conditions, and engine RPM.

 ## ***Transient Compilation Tool***

 #### Version of the SW : 2.0.3